-M. Bouchette, though it consisted, when he visited the district, of only forty or fifty houses, anticipated a rapid increase; but of this Mr Ferguson, some years after, saw no appearance, the place being far outstripped by Ogdensburg, on the opposite side of the river.
+M. Bouchette, though it consisted, when he visited the district, of only forty or fifty houses, anticipated a rapid increase; but of this Mr Ferguson, some years after, saw no appearance, the place being far outstripped by Og-

 The townships of South Gower, Oxford, and Wolford, which form the second line in this county, are described in nearly the same favourable terms; the soil good, and the situation tolerable, as they have the Rideau navigation on the one side, and on the other passable roads to Prescott and Johnstown.
 North Gower, Marlborough, and Montague, are represented, the two first as good, the third inferior, but not bad.
 All three have the advantage of being traversed by the canal, which opens a distant intercourse with Montreal, and a near one with the most flourishing settlements on the Ottawa.